Skip to main content

 Request for Applications

-Mothers Leading Science (MLS) is a competitive, year-long, leadership development program for research-intensive faculty in the health sciences who identify as mothers of school age and/or young children.
+Mothers Leading Science (MLS) is a competitive, year-long, leadership development and group coaching program for research-intensive faculty in the health sciences who identify as mothers of school age and/or young children.

-The purpose of this program is to foster professional and personal growth, provide peer coaching, integrate the dual roles of scientist and mother, develop future institutional leaders, and build a network of peers for ongoing support throughout their careers.
-See program plan for scheduling details.
+The purpose of this program is to foster professional and personal growth, provide peer coaching, integrate the dual roles of scientist and mother, develop future institutional leaders, and build a network of peers for ongoing career-long support.

 Mother and child image